Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script copies the mode of olleh file to hello file
+This script adds execute permission to all subdirectories